 Mixing 808s: Tuning

 Around 50 percent of this time, when I’m doing a record using an 808 kick drum, I simply use it up!
 I place it into the mix where I like it, and that’s the start and finish of it.
 99% of the time, your 808s do not sit properly in the mix since they’re out of tune with your song.
 808 samples that you download will always seem out of place if played along with your melodies.
 In that case, you will need to tune it to the song or to a precise key in your arrangement.

 Locating the correct key and tuning your 808s can be an issue and it’s time-consuming.
 This is truly a weak stage for most producers that are just starting off.
 The quickest and simplest way you can do this would be transposing the samples along, using your own ears to get the perfect sound.

 But if your ears are not trained to listen for these subtleties, luckily, you can find plugins you’ll be able to turn to get this done.
 Ableton includes a stock plugin known as Tuner.

 Mixing 808: Layering Kick and 808

 Here is the thing, most producers make the error of thinking that the attack on the 808 kick isn’t quite crucial as its body/tail.
 In my opinion, this is the biggest mistake a producer can do.
-You need to sort out the sub frequencies in order for the kick and 808 to fit in together well.
+You need to sort out the sub-frequencies in order for the kick and 808 to fit in together well.

-I have heard 808 which were totally great and I’ve been lucky enough to place my hands on some of them.
+I have heard 808 which was totally great and I’ve been lucky enough to place my hands on some of them.
 It turns out that they had been nothing but pure sine waves with a fantastic attack layered in.